-The Autism Spectrum Disorder, more commonly called as ASD of Autism, is a condition that could have a wide-ranging symptoms for people.
-Difficulties in social interaction, communication, and focus on certain interest can limit people with autism and may further lead to behavioural challenges.
+The Autism Spectrum Disorder, more commonly called as ASD of Autism, is a condition that could have wide-ranging symptoms for people.
+Difficulties in social interaction, communication, and focus on certain interests can limit people with autism and may further lead to behavioral challenges.

 Gregory Chabolla’s Story – From Heavy Diagnosis to a Woodworking Business

 Back in 1998, 3 ½ years old, Gregory was diagnosed with a form of autism called the Pervasive Development Disorder – Not Otherwise Specified or PDD-NOS.
 We asked his mom, Michelle, about Gregory’s growing up years and how he was able to handle his condition.

 Michelle: At this time (1998) the diagnosis was 1 in 10,000 children.
 So this question is hard to answer, both he and I were battling society, schools and everything it brings along with it together.
 So “handling” it at that time was pure survival.
 Sorry, there is no short answer to what he and I went through during those next 15 years of school and growing up.

 True enough, as they say, you would never understand autism and what changes it brings to a family’s life until you have experienced it yourself.
 And for Gregory and his family, it came with a heavy diagnosis.